soko1/html-generator-gallery/README.md

 # html-generator-gallery

 **html-generator-gallery** is a simple and efficient web application that generates an image gallery in HTML format.
-This project supports various image formats including JPEG, PNG, GIF, BMP, TIFF, and WEBP, allowing users to easily view and navigate their images.
+This project supports various image formats including JPEG, PNG, GIF, BMP, allowing users to easily view and navigate their images.

 ## Features

-- Supports multiple image formats: `.jpg`, `.jpeg`, `.png`, `.gif`, `.bmp`, `.tiff`, and `.webp`.
+- Supports multiple image formats: `.jpg`, `.jpeg`, `.png`, and `.bmp`.
 - Automatically scans the current directory for image files and generates a responsive HTML gallery.
 - Lightbox effect for a better viewing experience with a dark background.
 - Thumbnail previews for quick access to images.